jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.61 Round

-Rounds the values in an input raster to the nearest integer value..
+Rounds the values in an input raster to the nearest integer value.

 *Parameters*: